perladvent/perldotcom/content/article/_pub_2003_07_08_mod_perl.md

 ### Authentication Providers in Apache 2.1

-While in Apache 2.0 module writers were responsible for a large portion of the authentication logicâcalling routines to parse and set authentication headers, digging out the user from the request record, and so on â the new authentication mechanism in Apache 2.1 delegates all HTTP and RFC logic out to two standard modules. `mod_auth_basic` handles Basic authentication and is enabled in the default Apache build.
+While in Apache 2.0 module writers were responsible for a large portion of the authentication logic—calling routines to parse and set authentication headers, digging out the user from the request record, and so on — the new authentication mechanism in Apache 2.1 delegates all HTTP and RFC logic out to two standard modules. `mod_auth_basic` handles Basic authentication and is enabled in the default Apache build.
 The standard `mod_auth_digest`, not enabled by default, handles the very